 Weaving in the overhead position can be a challenge, since gravity tends to pull the molten metal out of the weld.
 Even with practice, laying down an overhead weave bead a half inch or wider can be a tall order.
 But welders learn to do it, since weaving saves time when compared to stringer beads.

 On open groove welds, a stick welder typically performs a whipping motion with his or her wrist on the root pass, which is the first weld operation performed.
 The objective here is to fuse the work plates together at the bottom with a flat bead of weld metal.
 The most common stick electrodes for root passes on low-carbon steel are E6010 and 6011 "fast-freeze" rods.

 - - -

 Groove weld diagram (left) an a pipe joint with a keyhole created by welding (ostensibly) from the top down.

 All of this happens pretty quickly.
 The rate of whipping is determined by the level of heat you observe in the weld.
-When you first start welding, for instance, you may not be whipping at all.
-By the time you reach the end of the weld, you may be flicking your wrist at a steady clip because of the high heat now flowing through the base metal.
+When you first start a weld, for instance, you may not be whipping at all because there's not yet enough heat.
+By the time you reach the end of the weld, however, you may be flicking your wrist at a steady clip because of the high heat flowing through the base metal.
 The following video shows the technique:

 A variation of the whip motion is called a J-weave.
 It's a combination of the crescent and whip strokes, and is used on the second (aka "hot") pass of a V-groove joint.
 Here, you move your E6010 or other fast-freeze electrode from one toe to the other, pausing briefly on each side, and then whip the rod ahead and upward along one side of the joint for a moment.
 For this task, more arc length is helpful.
 And just as you would on a root pass, after whipping ahead, you'll whip back to the next open area on the left (or right) toe of the weld, and repeat the stroke.